Probate Explained: Complete Guide

 Probate court documents and organized estate planning file on wooden desk

-What Is Probate And Why It Exists
+What Is Probate And Why Does It Exist

 Probate provides formal judicial oversight of asset transfer after death.
 Without court authority, financial institutions often refuse to release funds or retitle property.
 Therefore, probate creates enforceable legal authority for the appointed representative to act on behalf of the estate.